alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Updating private class fields with methods

-The same rules apply when you want to modify private property.
+The same rules apply when you want to modify private class field.
 You can do that through a method.
-This method, when you call it from the outside, will be able to access the private property and modify it in the way you want.
+This method, when you call it from the outside, will be able to access the private class field and modify it in the way you want.

 ```JavaScript
 // Create new class